 If yours does not enter discovery mode (power lamp glows solid white after power up instead of flashing white), then quickly press and release the Bluetooth discovery mode button on the Charge 3, as shown next.

-When the speaker has entered Bluetooth discovery mode (power lamp flashing blue as shown next), move on to the next step.
+When the speaker has entered pairing mode (power lamp flashing blue as we show next), move on to the next step.

 4. Scan for the JBL Charge 3 on the Victor Reader Trek

 To do that, make sure the VRT is working with the online bookshelves by quickly pressing and releasing its Online button until the Trek announces, “Online bookshelves.”

 Then quickly press and release the star (*) key once and then the 7 key twice (*77).
 The Trek then announces, “Bluetooth.”

 Then, quickly press and release the 8 key, until the VRT announces, “Connect to Bluetooth device.”

 Finally, press the pound (#) key.
 This starts the Trek scanning for Bluetooth devices, and it announces this by saying, “Scanning for Bluetooth devices.”

 The scan is complete when the Trek announces the number of Bluetooth devices it discovered, as in, “3 devices found.”